Scan Group: History

 The company was founded as Scan-Shipping by Arne Simonsen on 1 April 1969.
 Scan-Shipping Airfreight was established in 1978.
 The first office outside Denmark opened 1973 in New York (since 1988 Shipco Transport Inc.).
 The name was changed to Scan Group in 2010.

+Location

+The company is headquartered at Snorresgade 18–20 in the Islands Brygge district of central Copenhagen.
+The building is the former home of International Harbester's Danish subsidiary.